Dating is difficult.

 But sometimes guys can come off as oblivious, obnoxious, or uninterested—even when they're really trying.
 Many of the most common dating mistakes can be easily avoided, provided that you're aware of them.

 With that said, here are a few common mistakes that can end a date really quickly (and what to do instead).

 Dating is a bit awkward, especially if you've been out of the game for a while.
 Nobody's blaming you for getting the jitters.

 However, talking about how awkward it is will only make the situation worse.
 Your goal should be to show confidence, and if you're not feeling confident, act confident anyway.
-To break the ice, ask your date about herself or talk about something of general interest, but don't focus on anything negative.
+To get a breather from the whole charade, ask your date about herself or talk about something of general interest, but don't focus on anything negative.